simonpacis/syllable-highlighter-plugin/README.md

 - Open Command Palette and run the command "BRAT: Add a beta plugin for testing"
 - Use the following link: https://github.com/simonpacis/syllable-highlighter-plugin
 - Click "Add Plugin"
-- Go to Community Plugins, refresh, and enable Angry Reviewer
+- Go to Community Plugins, refresh, and enable Syllable Highlighter